 Controversial opinions aside, you’ll want to know if you’re receiving a manual content review.

-With this alert, you’ll want to set up an email notification if your website gets referral traffic from any one of the known contractor websites.
+Google Analytics offers the ability to receive notifications through email.
+So, with this alert, you’ll want to set up an email notification if your website gets referral traffic from any one of the known contractor websites.

 Neil Patel has exact instructions on how to set that up here.

-4. Advanced Analytics for Boosting Conversions
+4. Advanced Web Analytics for Boosting Conversions

-The free version of Google Analytics has become an industry standard tool.
+The free version of Google Analytics has become an industry-standard tool.
 It’s great, and I use it every day.
 But it has limitations.

 For starters, the data isn’t always 100% accurate.
 The free version of Google Analytics uses sampled data, so you’re not seeing everything that happens on your website.
 There is a margin of error on the numbers that you see, which can sometimes be misleading.

 Even more importantly, Google Analytics struggles to track users across different devices and products.
+In other words, it’s hard to get a holistic image of how users interact with your content.

 For example, say that someone finds your website through a Facebook ad on their phone.
 Then they leave your website.